 Apply Formula to Entire Column Without Dragging in Excel

 Although VBA might be the best option when working with large datasets, there is also a very handy tool to quickly fill a column with a certain formula.
 This can be done with the Fill Handle tool.
-Let us see how we can do this.
+Let us see how we can apply a Formula to an entire column without dragging in Excel.

 - For this, type the following formula in cell C5: